 2) Always visit the shelter in person to look for your lost dog.
 View our latest list of impounded dogs.

-View our latest list of impounded dogs.
 The date and time the list was last updated can be found in the lower left corner of the list.

-Ask to fill out a lost dog report in person or over the phone in case we receive a call regarding your dog.
-Do not soley rely on the lost report, continue to check in person at the shelter for your dog.
-The shelter is often unable to match dogs with lost reports due to each individual's opinion regarding breed, color and other reported information.
+3) Ask to fill out a lost dog report in person or over the phone in case we receive a call regarding your dog.

-In addition, you may contact your local police or Sheriff's office in the event someone has contacted them with information.
+4) Contact your local police or Sheriff's office in the event someone has contacted them with information.

-It is also advisable to post flyers with the dog's picture, description, date lost, area lost, and your contact information at veterinary clinics, pet stores, groomers, boarding kennels, grocery stores, and post offices.
+5) Post flyers with the dog's picture, description, date lost, area lost, and your contact information at veterinary clinics, pet stores, groomers, boarding kennels, grocery stores, and post offices.
 Submit an ad in local newspapers as well.

-Take the dog to a local veterinarian's office or to our office to be scanned for a microchip.
+2) Take the dog to a local veterinarian's office or to our office to be scanned for a microchip.

-Check the newspaper for lost dog ads, as well as pet stores, groomers, boarding kennels, grocery stores, and post offices for lost dog flyers.
-Contact your local police or sheriff's office as well.
+3) Check the newspaper for lost dog ads, as well as pet stores, groomers, boarding kennels, grocery stores, and post offices for lost dog flyers.